 The Board has established an Audit & Risk Management Committee to provide additional assurance regarding the quality and reliability of financial information and to advise on the establishment and maintenance of a framework of internal control and appropriate ethical standards for the management of the Company.
-During FY20, the Audit & Risk Management Committee consisted of the following Directors:
+During FY22, the Audit & Risk Management Committee consisted of the following Directors:

 - Mr David Grant (Committee Chairman);

-- Ms Kerry Ryan;
+- Ms Kerry Ryan; and

-- Mr Peter George; and
+- Mr Peter George.

-- Ms Jessica Buchanan (until 1 August 2019).

-Whilst the Committee's membership is not entirely comprised of non-executive Directors (given Mr George's participation), the majority of members are independent and non-executive, and the Committee is chaired by the Company's senior non-executive Director.
-Mr David Grant.
+Whilst the Committee's membership is not entirely comprised of non-executive Directors (given Mr George's participation), the majority of members are independent and non-executive, and the Committee is chaired by the Company's senior non-executive Director, Mr David Grant.